isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Bras Basah As A Place For Entertainment And Recreation.md

 **Royal Theatre and Diamond Theatre**

-Located along North Bridge Road, Royal Theatre and Diamond Theatre were among the string of theatres that lined the street with the others being Jubilee Theatre, Odeon Cinema and Capitol Theatre.
-Despite started off as a theatre for the communities of different ethnic groups, they both ended up sharing a common history of being among the most popular cinemas screening movies for the Indian community before they were demolished in the 1970s.
+Located along North Bridge Road, Royal Theatre and Diamond Theatre were among the string of theatres that used to line the street.
+They both shared a common history as they were both built to hold bangsawan performances before shifting focus to become among the most popular cinemas screening movies for the Indian community.
+Both buidlings, however, were demolished in the 1970s.

 |  |
 | :--------: |